 Second, far from being monochromatic, Islamism comes in very different hues.

 - The Muslim Brotherhood

 - Tunisia’s Renaissance Party (Ennahda)

 The Islamic State is notorious for its violence and terrorism.
 Representing mainstream Islamism, the Muslim Brotherhood strongly disavows the violence of IS.
 The Brotherhood seeks to work within the democratic process, though it may have a latent hostility to non-Muslim minorities.
 More encouraging is Tunisia’s Ennahda.
-Despite its Brotherhood links, it’s been called “the mildest and most democratic Islamist party in history.”
+Despite its Brotherhood ties, it’s been called “the mildest and most democratic Islamist party in history.”
 The Justice and Development Party takes a far more heavy-handed approach than Ennahada, although the former holds the latter in high regard.

-These are just 3 of Islamism’s many versions.
+These are just four of Islamism’s many versions.
 Since Islamism is so varied, we must not paint all Islamists with one brush.

-Last but not least, we must realize that the majority of Muslims are not Islamists—especially in the West.
+Last but not least, the majority of Muslims are not Islamists.
+Far from it—especially not in the West.

-I wish this picture of Islamism weren’t so complex.
-(And even more complicated is the Islamist who lives in the West, secularism’s birthplace.)
-But believe me, I’m not making it any more complex than it is.
-Muslims everywhere struggle to come to terms with Islamism’s many variations and how each relates to formative Islam.
+I wish Islamism weren’t so complex.
+But I’m making it no more complex than it is.
+And Muslims, just like non-Muslims, struggle to come to terms with Islamism’s many variations and how each relates to formative Islam.